SORRY-Bench: Systematically Evaluating Large Language Model Safety Refusal: A Recipe for Diverse Balanced Dataset

 \subsection{Data Collection}

-With the aforementioned GPT-4 classifier (Appendix~\ref{app:gpt-4-classifier}), we map data points from the 10 prior datasets to our taxonomy, where we further analyze their distribution on the 45 safety categories.
+With the aforementioned GPT-4 classifier (Appendix~\ref{app:gpt-4-classifier}), we map data points from the 10 prior datasets to our taxonomy, where we further analyze their distribution on the 44 safety categories.
 As illustrated in Fig~\ref{fig:prior-datasets-frequency-distribution}, these datasets exhibit significant \textbf{imbalances} -- they are heavily biased towards certain categories perceived as more prevalent.
 For instance, System Intrusion, Fraud, Sexual Content Generation, and Social Stereotype Promotion are disproportionately represented in the past datasets.
 Meanwhile, other equally important categories, like Self-Harm, Animal-related Crimes, and PII Violations are significantly under-represented.
 Failure to capture model safety risks in these categories can lead to equivalently severe consequences.

 To equally capture model risks from all safety categories in our taxonomy, we build a class-balanced dataset.
-We begin by aggregating labeled data from past work, but after quality filtering and deduplication,\footnote{Refer to Appendix~\ref{app:dataset-collection-details} for our detailed collection process to ensure high data quality for refusal evaluation.} We find that many categories do not have enough data to build a class-balanced benchmark.
-To ensure sufficient and equal coverage across categories, we further create numerous novel potentially unsafe instructions less represented in prior work.
-Our collected \textbf{SORRY-Bench} dataset consists of 10 diverse unsafe instructions for each of the 45 categories, in total of 450 samples.
+We begin by aggregating labeled data from past work, but after quality filtering and deduplication\footnote{Refer to Appendix~\ref{app:dataset-collection-details} for our detailed collection process to ensure high data quality for refusal evaluation.}, we find that many categories do not have enough data to build a class-balanced benchmark.
+To ensure sufficient and equal coverage across categories, we further create numerous\footnote{Through a cross-comparison of our final dataset to the prior datasets we leveraged, we found only 5.9\% (26/440) of the records are identical.
+In \Cref{app:jaccard}, we conduct an additional Jaccard similarity analysis and show that SORRY-Bench contains a substantial proportion of novel or significantly altered instructions.} novel potentially unsafe instructions less represented in prior work.
+Our collected \textbf{SORRY-Bench} dataset consists of 10 diverse unsafe instructions for each of the 44 categories, in total of 440 samples.